 For those of you wanting to get that lean athletic look, under 10% for men and around 15% or under for women usually does the trick.
 So what the above studies show is that a few 20-minute HIIT workouts a week is simply not going to be sufficient to get you there if you are presently carrying a serious amount of flab.
 Without accompanying caloric restriction nor any additional longer-duration exercise, the 200-calorie per session calorie burn of a brief HIIT session is simply not enough to produce the kind of fat loss that will produce noticeable changes in your appearance, regardless of any accompanying EPOC.

-Keep that in mind the next time you hear some Infomercial-brained “guru” wanking on about how you can lose all the fat you want with just a few minutes of exercise each week.
+Keep that in mind the next time you hear some Infomercial-brained “guru” banging on about how you can lose all the fat you want with just a few minutes of exercise each week.

 And while the shameless marketers of intermittent fasting, low-carb and super-slow training books will rush to accuse me of shameless marketing for mentioning this, I explain in a fool-proof (but not sub-moron-proof…sigh) fashion how to set up a fat loss regimen encompassing all of the aforementioned factors in The Fat Loss Bible (and may I add all proceeds from the sale of this book are donated directly to the Hey Ho, Let’s Grow!
 Feed Ramone the Dog with the Hugest Appetite in Australia Fund).

-100% of proceeds from the sale of this book go to a worthy cause: My dog’s massive appetite.
+100% of proceeds from the sale of this book go to a very worthy cause: Satisfying my dog’s caloric needs.

 And before I get the usual pack of galahs a few snags short of a barby chastising me for hating on HIIT…hold your horses, you living brain donors!
 The fact is I love HIIT.
 I hold it in such high esteem, not because it allows you to “Burn All The Fat You Want In Only 5 Minutes Per Week – Guaranteed!”, but because it is an extremely time efficient modality for producing quick increases in aerobic and anaerobic fitness.